 Since NSERC does not make deductions at source, you are responsible for payment of necessary income tax to the Canada Revenue Agency.

-At the end of February, NSERC will issue a statement of income (T4A form) for the previous year, which you must include with your income tax declaration to the Canada Revenue Agency.
+At the end of February, NSERC will issue a statement of income (T4A form) for the previous year for income tax purposes.
 Please note that travel reimbursement counts as income and will appear on the T4A form.

 If you have left your host laboratory by the end of February, or you prefer to have your T4A form sent to another address, you should send an Address for Income Tax Form T4A (Form E-9) to NSERC.